Bulldozer justice: Reactions

 Farm leader and national spokesperson of the Bharatiya Kisan Union (BKU) Rakesh Tikait warned the government that if the unjust use of bulldozers doesn't stop, tractors will be used by farmers to stop them.
 Opposition leaders in response also stated the headquarters of the BJP should be demolished and that it was the BJP who allowed illegal constructions in Delhi in areas they had held for years.
 Akhilesh Yadav said that BJP should make the bulldozer its emblem and that it was distracting the Chief Minister from more important governance matters.
 Manish Sisodia said that the bulldozer was being used as a tool of extortion.
 Names such as "Bulldozernath" or "the lord of bulldozers" were used.
 The bulldozer was connected to bulldozing the "dreams of the youth" and being "anti-women".
 Jamiat Ulama-e-Hind filed two petitions in the Supreme Court of India.
 On 24 April 2022, Aam Aadmi Party conducted "foot marches" in all the wards of Delhi.
 Brinda Karat, an Indian politician, has claimed that BJP aims to vilify Muslims through these actions.

-Newslaundry reported on the response of sections of the Indian media and their coverage of the events and how certain anchors supported the proceedings.
+Newslaundry, an Indian media watchdog, reported on the response of sections of the Indian media and their coverage of the events and how certain anchors supported the proceedings.
 Anjana Om Kashyap, a media professional, climbed on board the bulldozers at the Jahangirpuri site and started asking the drivers questions.
 During one of the demolitions in Uttar Pradesh, a district magistrate (an Indian Administrative Service officer) clicked a selfie, and shared it with the caption "Yeh Hum Hai, Yeh Humaari Car Hai Aur Hamaari Party Ho Rahi Hai" (Note: A meme that had become a trend in 2021.) (transl.
 This is us, this is our car, our party is happening here).

-Counter reactions in favor of bulldozer action

-The narrative against the "bulldozer justice" is rejected by the state governments, who characterize it as necessary and lawful executive measures against the criminals and encroachment, undertaken following the due process of law.

-Lawful action against criminals and encroachments

-The official justification presented by state governments is that the demolitions are part of routine anti-encroachment campaigns conducted by municipal or development bodies.
-Leaders, such as Uttar Pradesh Chief Minister Yogi Adityanath, have publicly asserted that the state is not violating any laws and is only targeting the illegal assets of organized criminals and mafia to establish a strong stance on law and order.
-Officials in Madhya Pradesh have similarly defended the use of bulldozers as a measure against the illegally acquired properties of criminals and those accused of serious offenses, arguing that the action is directed at the illegality of the structure, regardless of the owner's religious or political affiliation.